sonata-project/form-extensions/docs/reference/form_types.rst

 DatePickerType / DateTimePickerType
 -----------------------------------

-Those types integrate `Eonasdan's Bootstrap datetimepicker`_ into a Symfony form.
+Those types integrate `Eonasdan's Tempus Dominus`_ into a Symfony form.
 They both are available as services and inherit from ``date`` and ``datetime`` default form types.